N5GEH/n5geh.platform/README.md

         cp docker-compose.yaml.EXAMPLE docker-compose.yaml

 4. You may adjust the docker-compose.yaml or *.conf to your preferences.
-But the functionality will then be left to you.
+But the functionality will then be left to you. **_Please_** do not use the latest version of the available services because these may be still under development and eventually not be stable.
+Simply check the latest release for the last stable version [Link](https://github.com/FIWARE/catalogue/releases)!

   **Note:** Some changes (such as renaming services) may require the modification of the Makefile that comes along or other depending services!